EN

 Montel: Cyberattacks on Ukraine energy system gain momentum

-Since the beginning of the full-scale invasion in 2022, DTEK Group has restored power supply to almost 17 million consumers.
+Since the full-scale invasion of Ukraine in 2022, DTEK Group has restored power to millions of consumers across regions affected by hostilities.

 DTEK Group is 100% owned by SCM Holdings.
 The ultimate beneficiary and sole shareholder is Rinat Akhmetov, a businessman and philanthropist.